Brainitech/Secure-Scan/README.md

 # Secure-Scan
+RFID mobile collection system for colleges and schools

+A safe and secure deposit and withdrawl solution and a database system to manage the submission and windrawl of phones in highschool.

+Python code by: Brainitech
+Front-end by: ryuux21

-RFID mobile collection system for colleges and schools currently using sql database but can be changed for csv file if a database is available. need some alltering.
+currently using sql database but can be changed for csv file if a database is available. need some alltering.
 Current code scans A rfid to add students to the database.